shinsaku417/tap-repo/README.md

 ##This game contains scenes with rapidly changing colors.
 Please take caution if you are affected by epilepsy

 ##Gameplay
-* Increase the score by tapping on the side that says "Tap"
-* Tap left when background is white, tap right when background is black
+* Increase the score by tapping on the side that says "Tap" (left when background is white, right when background is black)
 * Build up combo by continuously tapping on the correct side

 ## Features